hartwigmedical/hmftools/serve/README.md

-HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status (Hartwig's cutoff >= 0.5) HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of EBV has been found IMMUNO_HLA / Evidence is applicable in case of an HLA type match
+HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status (Hartwig's cutoff >= 0.5) HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of EBV has been found

 ### HLA typing

 Every patient has a specific HLA Class type I in their germline.
 If this class matches to HLA class type I which is derived from the knowledgebase this patient is applicable for the evidence.